arsen-kazydub/demo/customized-file-input/README.md

 # Customized File Input
-A small JavaScript plugin that enhances the default file input with decorative elements, allowing to achieve any visual appearance while maintaining full functionality.
+A plain JavaScript plugin that enhances the default file input with decorative elements, allowing to achieve any visual appearance while maintaining full functionality.